mattermost/docs/source/channels/message-priority.rst

   :width: 700
   :alt: Ensure important and urgent messages stand out clearly by adding priority labels to root messages.

-To set the priority of a new message:
+To set the priority of a new root message:

 1. Select the **Message Priority** |priority-icon| icon in the message formatting toolbar.
 Select from Standard, Important, or Urgent.
 2. Select the priority for the message.
 Messages have a standard priority by default.